15 reasons why you really want to go to Singapore (again) in 2021

 Tanjong Beach Club, Sentosa Island

-Eating at Hawker Food Centers: Rarely have I eaten as great in a city every day as I did in Singapore.
-Especially the Hawker Food Centers I find a party as a change at the trendy restaurants.
-They are open air food courts with lots of different restaurants and seating to eat everythingquietly.
-These centers are an important part of singapore’s culture and a meeting place for locals.
-Nice detail is that there are even stalls in these Hawker Food Centers that have a mention in the Michelin guide, with a ‘star’ or with a ‘plate’ because they are very good in a specific dish.
-On my next trip, I want to try to taste as many of those entries as possible.
-Believe me, it’s going to be hard to choose what you’re going to eat when you walk around these Hawker Centers.
-Everything looks so delicious!
-My tip: share as many dishes as possible with your travel companion so you can taste something everywhere.
-My favorite Hawker Center on my previous trip to Singapore is Newton Food Centre which you might know from the movie Crazy Rich Asians.
-But… there are many more!
-Click here for the tips for Hawker Centers
+Eating at Hawker Food Centers: I've rarely eaten as well every day in a city as I do in Singapore.
+I especially love the Hawker Food Centers, a great change from the trendy restaurants.
+They're open-air food courts with a wide variety of restaurants and seating areas where you can enjoy everything in peace.
+These centers are an important part of Singapore's culture and a meeting place for locals.
+A nice touch is that there are even stalls in these Hawker Food Centers that have been awarded a Michelin Guide star or a plate for their specialties in a specific dish.
+On my next trip, I want to try as many of these stalls as possible.
+Believe me, it'll be hard to choose what to eat when you're wandering around these Hawker Centers.
+Everything looks so incredibly delicious!
+My tip: share as many dishes as possible with your travel companion so you can sample everything.
+My favorite Hawker Center during my last trip to Singapore was Newton Food Centre, which you might recognize from the movie Crazy Rich Asians.
+But... there are many more!
+Check out the tips for Hawker Centers here >>

 Chinatown